Presidency of George Washington: Start of first presidential and vice-presidential terms

-Adams arrived in New York on April 20, and was inaugurated as vice president on the next day.
+Adams arrived in New York on April 20 and was inaugurated as vice president on the next day.
 On his way to New York City, Washington received triumphal welcomes in almost every town he passed through, including Alexandria, Virginia; Georgetown, Maryland; Baltimore; Philadelphia; and Trenton.
 He arrived in New York City on April 23, where he was greeted by New York Governor George Clinton as well as many congressmen and citizens.
 Washington was inaugurated as the first President of the United States on April 30, 1789, at Federal Hall in New York, then the nation's capitol.
 As judges of the federal courts had not yet been appointed, the presidential oath of office was administered by Chancellor Robert Livingston, the highest judicial officer in the state of New York.
-Washington took the oath on the building's second floor balcony, in view of throngs of people gathered on the streets.
+Washington took the oath on the building's second-floor balcony, because of throngs of people gathered on the streets.
 The Bible used in the ceremony was from St. John's Lodge No. 1, Ancient York Masons, and was opened at random to Genesis 49:13 ("Zebulun shall dwell at the haven of the sea; and he shall be for an haven of ships; and his border shall be unto Zidon").
 Afterward, Livingston shouted "Long live George Washington, President of the United States!"
-Historian John R. Alden indicates that Washington added the words "so help me God" to the oath prescribed by the constitution.
+Historian John Richard Alden indicates that Washington added the words "so help me God" to the oath prescribed by the Constitution.